Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 6

 others are coming this week.
 I found

-several acquaintances, in Cpl [[?Viviash]],
+several acquaintances, in Cpl Viviash,

-Harding (W.Op. & formerly A/Sgt of Farnbro) &
+Harding (W.Op. & formerly A/Sgt at Farnbro) &

-[[Prurs]].
-The C.D. is Major Pehe, xx
+Prurs.
+The C.O. is Major Pehe, xx

-formerly at Kal in Mesopotamia.
+formerly at Kul in Mesopotamia.
 Captain

 Lang who was in Laverton when we left